 Metabolic Set Point

 This is the average rate of metabolism that results in a body composition set point.
-People that have slower metabolic rates will have stored fat more easily, and those with fast metabolisms will likely eat and rarely get fat.
+People with slower metabolic rates will store fat more easily, and those with fast metabolisms will likely eat and rarely get fat.

 Food and Metabolism

-The type of food you eat will influence the metabolism.
+The type of food you eat will influence your metabolism.
 Diets higher in protein and carbs will increase the BMR.
 Processing excess fats will need more energy.
 Diets to reduce fats are low in fat and high in protein.
-These are just some of the more common examples of the use of these ideas in diets.
+These are just some of the more common examples of using these ideas in diets.